lzrdkng/Cobra/README.md

 - As zero or one parent
 - As zero or more child
-- Can not be its own parent
-- Can not be parent of one of its ancestor
+- Can not be parent of one of its ancestor, nor itself
-- Destroy its children when destroyed
+- On destruction, give its children to its parent

 ## Usage